jovana/backup_scripts/README.md

 ### Setup the CrobJob
 Start your crontab editor:

 ```crontab -e```

 Enter this line to run this script every day at 3am:

 ```0 3 * * * /usr/bin/python3 /home/backup/scripts/backup_databases.py > /var/log/cron_backup.log```

-To found out where the file python3 can be found on your system simple run the below command:
+Need to find out where the bin file python3 can be found on your system simple run the below command:

 ```whereis python3```